Biden & Congress Passing Massive "Assault Weapon" Taxation!!!

 Quick Summary

-Proposed legislation like HR 8714, the 'Firearms Industry Fairness Act,' aims to impose a 20% tax on the total revenue of manufacturers and importers of certain semi-automatic rifles.
-This, along with previous proposals for a 1000% excise tax, is designed to make firearms unaffordable and restrict Second Amendment rights.
+Proposed legislation like HR 8714, the 'Firearms Industry Fairness Act,' seeks to impose a 20% tax on the total revenue of firearms manufacturers and importers of certain semi-automatic rifles.
+This measure, along with others like HR 1808 (an 'assault weapon' ban), is viewed as an attempt to make firearms unaffordable and restrict Second Amendment rights through economic pressure.

 Chapters